Industry ombudsman schemes

 The Mailing Preference Service can remove your details from up to 95 per cent of direct mailing lists.
 However, this will not stop mail that has been sent from overseas, or unaddressed material, or mail addressed to 'The Occupier'.
 You can also expect to continue to receive mailings from companies with whom you have done business in the past and you may also receive mailings from small, local companies.

 It is unlawful for companies to make unsolicited direct marketing calls to individuals who have indicated that they do not want to receive them.
-You can either contact the companies directly and ask them not to call you or give your details to a central register called the Telephone Preference Service.
+You can either contact the companies directly and ask them not to call you or give your details to a central register.

 Royal Mail also has an opt out from their Door to Door Service.
 You can find out more on the Royal Mail website.